The trouble with self-help advice is that it’s often based on barely any evidence.

 Working harder helps — if you can go 10% beyond what everyone else is doing, that’s often all that’s needed to stand out.
 But it’s better to work smarter rather than harder.

 Talk to people who have succeeded in the area, and try to identify what this key thing is.
-Don’t just trust what they say, work out what they actually did.
-Then, using the material in section 10, figure out how to master it.
+Don’t just trust what they say; work out what they actually did.
+Then, using the material in the earlier section on learning how to learn, figure out how to master it.
 Try to cut back on everything else.

 12. Use research into decision-making to think better

-Another example of a skill that’s useful in every job, but not usually discussed, is good thinking.
-Recent research suggests that intelligence and rationality are distinct – perhaps that’s why smart people make so many dumb decisions – but fortunately, rationality is easier to train.12
+Another example of a skill that’s useful in every job, but often not explicitly taught, is clear thinking.
+Research suggests that intelligence and rationality are distinct (perhaps that’s why smart people make so many dumb decisions), but fortunately, rationality is easier to train.16

 Clear thinking is also especially important if you want to make the world a better place.
-As we show in the rest of our guide, having a big social impact requires making lots of tough decisions and overcoming our natural biases.
+As we show in the rest of this guide, having a big social impact requires making lots of tough decisions and overcoming our natural biases — and it means doing that in areas where there are no clear answers, and our judgement is all we have to rely on.

 So, how can you become more rational?

 Partly it involves building up better habits of thinking.
-Decades of research have shown that we often make bad decisions due to cognitive biases, such as those mentioned here.
-You can read more about this research in Thinking Fast and Slow by Daniel Kahneman.
+Decades of research have shown that we often make bad decisions due to cognitive biases.

-Fortunately, there are some habits that can help you overcome these biases.
-For instance, several studies of decision-making found that “whether or not” decisions – those that only consider one option – were much less likely to be judged successful than those where several options were simultaneously compared.
-This suggests a simple habit of always considering at least two options when you make decisions.
+For instance, several studies of decision-making found that “whether or not” decisions — those that only consider one option — were much less likely to be judged successful than those where several options were simultaneously compared.
+This suggests it may be helpful to develop a simple habit of always considering at least three options when you make decisions.
 This and much more advice is covered in Decisive by Chip and Dan Heath.
-We also have a big list of techniques for making rational career decisions.
+We also incorporate some of these techniques into our career decision process.

 Finally, you can become better at thinking by building up your toolkit of concepts and mental models.
 This means understanding the big ideas in every field.
-80,000 Hours staff member, Peter McIntyre, created a list of 52 key concepts, which you can sign up to get via email.
+Former 80,000 Hours staff member, Peter McIntyre, created a list of 52 key concepts, which you can sign up to learn over a year via a weekly email.

 It’s particularly important to understand basic statistics and decision analysis.
-A great book about taking a rational approach to messy problems is How to Measure Anything, by David Hubbard.
+A great book about taking a rational approach to messy problems is How to Measure Anything, by Douglas Hubbard.

 - Learning new skills and information.